Aidan-Jared/NLP-Data-Featurization/readme.md

 ![alt_text](images/Model_MSE_medium.png)

-Once again the spaCy Doc2Vec is performing the best while Gensim is performing the worst.
+Once again the spaCy Doc2Vec is performing the best while gensim is performing the worst. and Tfidf is close to having an overlap with spaCy.

 ![alt_text](images/Model_Time_medium_Train.png)

-And when we look at the training time, Tfidf trains the fastest but in this case, it is most likely due to the PCA that was applied to it earlier.
+And when we look at the training time, Tfidf trains the slowest by a wide margin and spacy has the fastest training time.

 [Back to Top](#table-of-contents)

 ## Conclusion

-If we look at both of these metrics and both data sets, spaCy performs the best in MSE and is only slightly slower than Tfidf in training time.
+If we look at both of these metrics and both data sets, spaCy performs the best in MSE and in training time.
 With gensim, it does perform the worst but from the research I have looked at, it seems that for a Doc2Vec to perform well it needs to train on a large amount of data (~ half a million).
 Even though I am using an out of the box model with spaCy, the model that spaCy is using has been trained on a lot more data than I have trained my gensim model on.

-In conclusion, it seems that in smaller datasets Tfidf and spaCy perform the best but according to research building a model will perform better in the long run.
+In conclusion, it seems that in smaller datasets spaCy perform the best but according to research building a model will perform better in the long run.

 [Back to Top](#table-of-contents)